Tropical quantum field theory, mirror polyvector fields, and multiplicities of tropical curves: Introduction

 \section{Introduction}

+Counts of tropical curves have been identified to govern the infinitesimal smoothing of mirror dual maximally degenerate complex Calabi-Yau varieties in \cite{GS11,GPS,KLM}.
+More recently, the importance of Batalin-Vilkovisky (BV) structures has emerged in this context \cite{CLM,FFR,Felten}.
+We find a direct relationship between these perspectives by expressing multiplicities of tropical curves in terms of certain iterated higher brackets of polyvector fields which coincide with Getzler's gravity algebra operations \cite{Getzler} and with Chas-Sullivan's $L_\infty$-structure on equivariant string homology \cite{CS}.
+The smoothing algorithm in \cite{GS11} can be interpreted as gluing infinitesimal versions of localizations of algebraic tori along particular isomorphisms called \emph{wall-crossing transformations}.
+We find that these wall-crossing transformations, along with their action on rational functions and the induced action on polyvector fields, are consistent with our description of tropical multiplicities.

-In any theorem relating counts of tropical curves to counts of algebraic curves, the tropical curves must be counted with certain typically non-trivial multiplicities.
-In sufficiently simple situations, the multiplicities have an easily understood local description.
-For example, the multiplicity of a planar tropical curve as in \cite{Mi} is given as a product of the multiplicities of its vertices.
-In the presence of psi-class conditions, however, and also generally in higher dimensions, no such local description exists, and the multiplicities are instead given as the index of a complicated map of lattices (i.e., the absolute value of the determinant of a large matrix), cf. \cite[Prop.
-5.7]{NS}.
-For many applications though, e.g., for the Gross-Siebert program, such global descriptions of multiplicities are impractical to work with.
-In the present paper, we give several new formulas for tropical multiplicities in terms of local computations.
+In any theorem relating counts of tropical curves to Gromov-Witten invariants, the tropical curves must be counted with certain multiplicities.
+For a planar tropical curve, one may associate a multiplicity to each vertex \cite{Mi} so that the entire multiplicity is simply the product of the multiplicities of the vertices.
+But in higher dimensions, or even in two dimensions with psi-class conditions, one lacks such a local description, and the multiplicities are instead given as the index of a complicated map of lattices, see \cite[Prop.
+5.7]{NS} and for a generalization to psi-classes and boundary conditions \cite{MRud}.
+For the aforementioned connection to mirror dual structures, the global descriptions of multiplicities are impractical to work with.
+In the present paper, we prove several new formulae for tropical multiplicities in terms of local computations controlled algebraic structures on polyvector fields: \begin{enumerate}